goreraks/btp-cloud-platform/docs/50-administration-and-ops/Export_Customizing_Transports_fa7366c.md

-Changes to business configuration settings are recorded in customizing transport requests.
+All Business Configuration changes are recorded in a different request, depending on the Customizing Objects.

+-   Client-specific Business Configurations are recorded in a request of type “Customizing Request”

+-   Cross-client Business Configurations are recorded in a request of type “Cross-Client Customizing Request”

+Unlike ABAP Repository Objects, Customizing Objects recorded in a request are not locked against access by other Business Users.

 With this app, you can manage these requests.